pluralsh/documentation/pages/plural-features/workbenches/automation.md

 ## Overview

-Workbenches can run jobs automatically through two mechanisms:
+Workbenches can run jobs automatically through several mechanisms:

 * **Cron schedules** — run a prompt on a recurring schedule
 * **Webhook triggers** — fire a job when an observability alert or issue tracker event matches a pattern, including when someone writes `Plural fix this` on a PR or ticket
+* **Post-merge follow-ups** — ask the workbench associated with a merged pull request to verify the reconciled system state

-Both are managed from the overflow menu (**•••**) on a workbench.
+Cron schedules and webhook triggers are managed from the overflow menu (**•••**) on a workbench.
+Follow-up prompts are configured in your source control or CI automation.

 ---